HewlettPackard/shs-docs/docs/portal/developer-portal/troubleshoot/cxi/low_bandwidth.md

 bandwidth using their default options.
 However, there are cases where this may not be true.
 The following may result in improved performance:

-- Pin processes to specific cores.
-This can be done to avoid core 0 and to assign the server and client to separate cores.
-When using a multisocket node, it is important to use the socket nearest to the NIC under test. `cxi_heatsink_check` attempts to intelligently set core affinities, but this can be overridden with the `--cpu-list` option.
+- Pin processes to specific CPU cores.
+Avoid using core 0 and preferably core 1, as these cores are often used by the OS, Kernel, and drivers, leading to potential process swapping and slowness.
+For multisocket nodes, use the socket nearest to the NIC under test.
+The `cxi_heatsink_check` tool attempts to intelligently set core affinities, but this can be overridden with the `--cpu-list` option.
+- Pin the diagnostic to the correct Non-Uniform Memory Access (NUMA) domain.
 - Use larger values for `--size`.
 - Use larger or smaller values for `--list-size` (called `--num-xfers` in `cxi_gpu_bw_loopback`).
 This option specifies the number of transactions that are